lino-framework/lino/docs/specs/tickets.rst

 Lino Noi uses both :mod:`lino.modlib.tickets` (Ticket management) and :mod:`lino.modlib.clocking` (Development time tracking).

-The goal of these modules is managing tickets (problems introduced by a customer) and registering the time needed by developers who work on these tickets.
+The goal of these modules is managing tickets (problems reported by customers or other users) and registering the time needed by developers (or other users) to work on these tickets.
 It is then possible to publish diverse work reports.

 .. contents::